Download this example as a Jupyter notebook

 , each with their own compliance status.

-Since we specified two part records, we have received two result objects back.
-In this example, we will only look in more detail at results for the wing flap assembly.
+Because you specified two part records, you received two result objects.
+This example only looks in more detail at results for the wing flap assembly.

 [5]: